 Supported watermarking payload size is from 1 to 120 bytes (subject to limitations in different AWT2 packages).
 Recommended watermarking payload size ensuring uncompromising robustness is up to 20 bytes in ‘normal mode’ and up to 50 bytes in ‘high capacity’ mode.

 The algorithm can be applied to all kinds of audio data.
-Typical examples: music (pop, jazz, classics, rock), speech recordings, instrument samples, etc.
+Typical examples: music (pop, jazz, classics, rock), speech recordings, instrument samples, audio books, phone recordings, etc.

 Each particular copy of AWT2 binaries with particular Serial Number (SN) contains a unique numeric identifier that is used during encoding to scramble watermark payload.
 This security feature prevents one AWT2 user (with one SN) from extracting watermarks from watermarked files created by another AWT2 user (with another SN number).

-AWT2 comes with an optional, complementary AWT2 Watermark Listener - an Android application that lets you use your portable Android device (phone, tablet) to detect digital watermarks in the audio content processed with AWT2 technology.
+AWT2 comes with an optional AWT2 Watermark Listener - an Android application that lets you use your portable Android device (phone, tablet) to detect digital watermarks in the audio content processed with AWT2 technology.
 Details...

 AWT2 is a fully cross-platform solution able to run on all existing platforms having a C compiler.

 AWT2 demonstrates very high robustness to almost all kinds of audio conversions.
 Here are some typical examples:

 A quick example: the watermark survives even transcoding with low-bitrate MP3 codec, then time-stretching and transducing of the signal via air (i.e. reproducing it with a loudspeaker and recording with a microphone).